Author: Vanessa Ngan, Staff Writer, 2005.

 As the name suggests delusions of parasitosis is a condition where an individual has the mistaken belief that they are being infested by parasites such as mites, lice, fleas, spiders, worms, bacteria, or other organisms.

-Delusions of parasitosis is sometimes called delusional infestation, pseudoparasitic dysesthesia, or parasitophobia.
+Delusions of parasitosis are sometimes called delusional infestation, pseudoparasitic dysaesthesia, or parasitophobia.
 It is closely related to Morgellons disease, in which an individual feels they have fibres coming out of their skin.

 Delusions of parasitosis have also been associated with other psychiatric illnesses including schizophrenia, obsessional states, depression, bipolar disorder and anxiety disorders.
 This is known as secondary delusions of parasitosis.